Back to Home Page News Page Orgone Therapy with Babies Birth Page Events Page

 At this time of writing (9.
 3. 14.)
 I am becoming increasingly busy, in fact, am run off my feet, and really need an assistant.
 I have had an order for an orgone shooter, which is half built, and after that a request to collaborate in the building and testing of an orgone seed-germination device, more or less another orgone accumulator, tailor-made for a special purpose.
 I have suspended work on my Collected Orgonomic Essays, as the shooter is urgently needed.
 There are two microscopes to pack up and send off to buyers, and after those jobs I plan to publish my book on Orgonomic Midwifery and Life Energy for Young Learners.
 There is the conference in Helsinki coming up in June, for which I will need to print a big pile of booklets.
 It's great to be in demand, but all this demand only underlines my lack of help and how overworked I am becoming.
 The construction of the seed-germination device will be difficult, if not impossible, single-handed.
 As any woodworker knows, once a job gets above a certain size, you need someone to hold things while you assemble them.
 All this interest is coming from within the UK, which is very encouraging.
 (It has now died down again and interest is as limited as ever.)

 At the moment I am conducting research into the bions and soil fertility and related questions.
 (Orgonomy and organic farming are fields of knowledge that should link up, but, yet again, no-one wants to know.)
 Yet again, in Greece, on Crete, to be exact, there is interest in orgonomy amongst organic farmers.
 There was an orgonomic contribution to a recent organic food festival in Crete.
 I met the farmer involved at the Karavomilos research conference in August, 2011.
 Such an event is unthinkable in Britain, absolutely unthinkable, as unthinkable as the attendance here at an orgonomic conference by an organic farmer.
 I have been trying for some time to get the organic farming community interested in orgonomy and had no response at all.
 I answer enquiries from website-visitors, send out booklets occasionally to those who want them, and keep our site up to date.
 I am also working on a simple ‘how to’ book for young readers interested in Reich’s bion experiments, Bions for Beginners.
 (This is quite irrational, as no-one wants to read about the bions in this country!)
 My book on orgonomic midwifery and baby-care is being translated into Greek and is to be published in Greece.
 It is also being translated into Portuguese by a colleague in Brazil and has already been translated into Italian.
 It is to be published shortly.
 (Added, March 5th, 2013.
 My book Artificers of Fraud is now printed and I am sending copies out into the world, at the moment, all gratis copies to friends, supporters, and those who have helped with the work.)
 As I had a single student midwife planning to visit me this year (2015), I thought she deserved a textbook on orgonomic midwifery, so I wrote that over the last few months and it is about to be printed shortly.
 It would be available already, if the printers hadn't made a big mistake and printed the first batch of 100 copies without including the all-important illustrations.
 C O R E's midwifery week at Easter was planned round the structure of that book.
 We had three students!
+All these students were already well-known to me, which means that all the publicity for the week on this website was a complete waste of time and brought in no students at all.
+I didn't even get any inquiries.
 (PS, summer, 2016; Bions for Beginners is now available, too.)

 I have written several books in the last ten years, all, except for Artificers, so far, unpublished.
 Three of my booklets, all on topics connected with babies and children, have also been translated into Italian and Greek and another one is being translated into German.
 Maybe they are all doomed to appear in foreign languages.
 How symbolic that no-one in this country ‘speaks my language’ and that my writings have to be translated to find an audience.
 Only this very morning, I have, yet again, received a further invitation to contribute to a serious orgonomic study group in Greece.
 The more acknowledgement I receive from outside this country, the worse things seem in the UK and the harder it is to tolerate the isolation and lack of interest in orgonomy here.
 It seems crazy to think of moving to another country at my age, a country where I don’t speak a word of the language, but I am seriously thinking of moving to Greece.
 There I can have orgonomic conversations without explaining every concept word by word and people contribute to events that I take part in.
 How nice it must be not to be alone and to have meaningful, informed orgonomic conversations with colleagues.
 (The desire to move to Greece or Italy has subsided, but that I could even feel it at my age shows how bad things are here.)